 What is OTT?

-OTT refers to “over-the-top”, meaning distribution of video-on-demand (VOD) and film content delivered via the internet without necessitating the need for a subscription to traditional cable or satellite pay-TV service such as Time Warner Cable or AT&T. Some popular OTT services include Netflix, Amazon Prime video and Hulu to name a few.
+OTT (Over-the-Top) streaming refers to delivering content via the open internet, without relying on operator-controlled networks.
+Works on any device — smartphones, laptops, Smart TVs, streaming sticks.
+Some popular OTT services include Netflix, Amazon Prime video and Hulu to name a few.
 To know more about OTT, check out Muvi’s all-inclusive blog on What is OTT?

 What is IPTV?